Best in the World (2021): Storylines

 The event featured professional wrestling matches, which involve different wrestlers from pre-existing scripted feuds, plots, and storylines that play out on ROH's television programs.
 Wrestlers portray villains or heroes as they follow a series of events that build tension and culminate in a wrestling match or series of matches.

 At ROH 19th Anniversary Show, after La Faccion Ingobernable's Rush successfully defended the ROH World Championship against The Foundation's Jay Lethal, Brody King would come out to interrupt post-match celebrations.
 In tow were Tony Deppen, Chris Dickinson, and ROH legend Homicide, who began laying waste to both The Foundation (Lethal, Tracy Williams, Rhett Titus, and Jonathan Gresham) and LFI (Rush, Kenny King, Dragon Lee, and La Bestia del Ring).
 The four men would form a new faction in ROH called VLNCE UNLTD (Violence Unlimited).
-After various outside encounters beteeen VLNCE UNLTD and The Foundation, the two factions met in an eight-man tag team match on the May 29 edition of Ring of Honor Wrestling, where King pinned Lethal to score the win for his group.
+After various outside encounters between VLNCE UNLTD and The Foundation, the two factions met in an eight-man tag team match on the May 29 edition of Ring of Honor Wrestling, where King pinned Lethal to score the win for his group.
 On the June 1 episode of ROH Week By Week, it was announced that King and Lethal will battle in a singles match at Best in the World.

 Also in the feud between the Foundation and VLNCE UNLTD, on June 12, after Tracy Williams and Rhett Titus defended the ROH World Tag Team Championship against LFI's Kenny King and Dragon Lee by disqualification after LFI ran in, VLNCE UNLTD were found on the entrance stage watching the two other factions brawl.
 Afterwards, Chris Dickinson and Homicide jumped Williams and Titus backstage, prompting the latter to give the former a title shot at Best in the World - not in a Pure Rules match, but a Fight Without Honor.
 However, Williams was involved in a real-life car accident in his hometown of Brooklyn, and so Jonathan Gresham was slotted in as his replacement.